-'Low indirect land-use change-risk biofuels, bioliquids and biomass fuels' means biofuels, bioliquids and biomass fuels, the feedstock of which was produced within schemes which avoid displacement effects of food and feed-crop-based biofuels, bioliquids and biomass fuels through improved agricultural practices as well as through the cultivation of crops on areas which were previously not used for cultivation of crops, and which were produced in accordance with the sustainability criteria for biofuels, bioliquids and biomass fuels and biomass fuels laid down in Article 29 of European Union Directive 2018/2001(RED II).
+'Low indirect land-use change-risk biofuels, bioliquids and biomass fuels' means biofuels, bioliquids and biomass fuels, the feedstock of which was produced within schemes which avoid displacement effects of food and feed-crop-based biofuels, bioliquids and biomass fuels through improved agricultural practices as well as through the cultivation of crops on areas which were previously not used for cultivation of crops, and which were produced in accordance with the sustainability criteria for biofuels, bioliquids and biomass fuels laid down in Article 29 of the Revised Renewable Energy Directive EU/2018/2001(RED III).

-'Intermediate crops for energy purposes (CIVE)' means crops, such as catch crops and cover crops, grown before or after main crops, provided that the use of such intermediate crops does not trigger demand for additional land.
-For example, Food and feed crops not reaching their maturity and cultivated before or after the main crop can be considered intermediate crops.
-This Definition is pending clarified guidelines or approval from the EU Commission.
+'Intermediate crops' means crops, such as catch crops and cover crops that are grown in areas where due to a short vegetation period the production of food and feed crops is limited to one harvest and provided their use does not trigger demand for additional land, and provided the soil organic matter content is maintained., This Definition is pending clarified guidelines from the EU Commission.